 Salaries or Dividends

 Some companies did very well in 2020 and are in a strong position with cash in the bank.
 If the directors are looking to take some money out, they can either take dividends or more salary.
-Taking more salary as a bonus will be more tax efficient, in most cases.
-The reason for this is that the company can get a write off for the bonus.
-It will reduce the profits of the business so there will be a corporation tax saving at 12.5%.
+Taking more salary as a bonus will be more tax-efficient, in most cases.
+The reason for this is that the company can get a write-off for the bonus.
+It will reduce the profits of the business so there will be a corporation tax saving of 12.5%.
 There is no tax-write off for a dividend as that from after-tax profits.